 Comparison is the thief of joy

-They say that “comparison is the thief of joy”.
 As carers, we may struggle to live the life we thought we would have.
 It can often feel like we’re missing out - or our ‘real life’ is passing us by.
+In this article we can find some simple tips and tools from other carers to help us feel a little better each day.

-As mentioned, certain times of the year can feel more challenging too - depending on how our lives have changed.
+It can be particularly challenging at certain times of the year or key milestones.
+Such as watching friends jet off on summer holidays, getting married, having children, or enjoying retirement.
 For some of us, Christmas or other big celebrations can be tough.
 Particularly if we, or the person we care for, are unable to join in.

-For others, we struggle with life transition points, such as watching our friends' enjoy holidays on their retirement, or children learning to drive, get partners, or go to university, while our own child may be unable to do any of these things.
+For others, we struggle with life transition points, such as watching our friends enjoy holidays on their retirement, or children learning to drive, get partners, or go to university, while our child may be unable to do any of these things.
 There are lots of moments when comparison really can steal our joy.

 What makes us feel dissatisfied with ourselves?

-A good starting point is to notice the things, people, places or activities that leave us feeling a bit rubbish about ourselves or our lives.
-Once we’ve ‘noticed’ we then have some control over how we choose to interact… more on that below.
+A good starting point is to notice the things, people, places, or activities that leave us feeling a bit rubbish about ourselves or our lives.
+Once we’ve noticed, we then have some control over how we choose to interact… more on that below.

 Some examples of when we feel ‘rubbish’ could include:

-• Excessive viewing of other people’s ‘highlight’ reels on social media.
+Excessive viewing of other people’s ‘highlight’ reels on social media.

 “My friends all seem to be renovating their houses, while we’re adapting ours with ramps and handrails.
 It makes me feel so low.”

-• Not being able to attend events that we used to, e.g. Christmas drinks with friends or trips to the theatre that we used to enjoy.
+Not being able to attend events that we used to, e.g. Christmas drinks with friends or trips to the theatre that we used to enjoy.

 “Our friends have just seen all their children go off to secondary school, while we’re still in a world of nappies and total dependence.
 Watching them get their freedom and flexibility back can feel tough - some days we feel so stuck.”